Rebels, Season 2, Episode 1: The Lost Commanders

 Kanan’s like, “You said this guy is awesome; why wouldn’t I trust him?” and without elaboration, Ahsoka says:

-As they approach Seelos, Hera realizes that the hyperdrive isn’t fully functional, so she and Chopper are gonna hang back on the Ghost to do some repairs while Kanan, Zeb, Ezra and Sabine take off in the Phantom to find this Fabled Commander.
+As they approach Seelos, Hera realizes that the hyperdrive isn’t fully functional because this is Star Wars SO OF COURSE THE FUCKING HYPERDRIVE IS BROKEN AGAIN, so she and Chopper are gonna hang back on the Ghost to do some repairs while Kanan, Zeb, Ezra and Sabine take off in the Phantom to find this Fabled Commander.

 They flip on the droid head that Ahsoka gave them, and notice that it’s making some sounds: